 If there are other symptoms, such as pain or vomiting, they must go to the emergency room.

-Very dark poop is normal in newborns that are a few days old.
-This poop is called meconium, and will soon pass.
+Black poop is typical in newborns that are a few days old.
+This poop is called meconium.

-If there is blood in a child’s poop or a child poops blood, they must be taken to the emergency room immediately.
+If there is blood in a child’s poop or poops blood, a parent or caregiver should immediately take the child to the emergency room.

 - signs of dehydration